AaronBuxbaum/RealTimeTradeGame/README.md

 If you wish to contribute, keep the following in mind:

 1. Write Karma unit tests for any new functionality.
-2. Ensure that all of the files for tests are included in `karma.conf.js`.
+2. If applicable, write Protractor end-to-end tests for visual additions.
-3. Run the tests such that they all pass.
+3. Run the tests (`gulp test`) such that they all pass.
+4. Check the coverage report.
+Test coverage should _not_ be less than the master branch.
-4. Submit a pull request to the GitHub repository.
+5. Submit a pull request to the GitHub repository.